 Oslo is built next to a body of water that extends out into the Skagerrak Strait between Denmark, Norway and Sweden.

 It’s hard to tell when you’re on land, but there are lots of little inlets and sounds that you can discover when you’re on a boat.

-While it may not be the type of fjord you would see if you’re hiking Preikestolen, it’s impressive nonetheless!
-You can board a boat from pier 3 close to the City Hall.
+While it may not be the type of fjord you would see if you were hiking Preikestolen, it’s impressive nonetheless!
+You can board a boat from Pier 3 close to the City Hall.

 An alternative is to book a tour and spend a few hours out on the water.
 Either option is good and depends on your budget and deciding on what to do in Oslo while you’re there!

 If you’re wondering what to see in Oslo, the Tjuvholmen Sculpture Park has some wacky sculptures that are well worth checking out.
 I remember coming across them during my trip to Oslo and being amazed.

 You’ll find them close to the restaurants and cafes on Oslo’s waterfront, which is also a popular spot for jumping into the sea during the summer!

 The sculptures are big and unusual.
 To give you a flavour of what you’ll see, there are two giant balls with nipples and a giant anchor!
 Not the most conventional pieces of art!

 Even if the sculptures don’t float your boat, it’s a good place to visit, as you can relax here in the summer and lay in the sun or join the locals in the water!